Lesser-known Impacts of AMD

 This is more prevalent with wet AMD patients and occurs in the central vision.
 Definitely share this with your RS.
 But if you get the flashing in your peripheral or side vision, it could be serious.
 Let your RS rule out retinal detachment by getting an eye exam immediately.

-So that’s just a few things to consider if they happen to you.
+So that’s just a few less common impacts of AMD to consider if they happen to you.
 I will close by trying to reassure the reader that AMD is a slow mover, and most of you will not have to experience these issues.
 I still drive (daylight only), watch TV, and read on my devices.

 The most common symptoms of advanced AMD are central vision distortion causing difficulty reading, driving, seeing the TV, or recognizing faces.
 Remember, as a rule, we will always have our peripheral vision!
 Helen Keller and Ray Charles did quite well with less than that!